-(A) The customer-generator shall carry no less than one hundred thousand dollars (\$100,000) of liability insurance that provides for coverage of all risk of liability for personal injuries (including death) and damage to property arising out of or caused by the operation of the net metering unit.
+(A) Customer-generator systems ten kilowatts (10 kW) or less shall carry no less than one hundred thousand dollars (\$100,000) of liability insurance that provides for coverage of all risk of liability for personal injuries (including death) and damage to property arising out of or caused by the operation of the net metering unit.
 Insurance may be in the form of an existing policy or an endorsement on an existing policy.